 You may expect only people who can evaluate the market movements, or so-called day traders, to be the only ones that can earn money in the digital asset markets.
 Well, it turns out that this isn’t true for the cryptosphere, as this industry offers several ways of making a profit and earning a substantial sum of money.
 One of these methods is by running a masternode.

 In this article, we’re going to define what a masternode is and discuss the connection between Dash and a masternode.
-Next, we’ll go over the things you need in order to run a masternode, how much you can earn from it, and how to host a masternode.
+Next, we’ll go over the things you need in running a masternode, how much you can earn from it, and how to host masternode.

 Masternodes, as their name suggests, are different from both a regular and a full node.
 Masternodes, just like a full node, relay blocks/transactions and store the full blockchain, but unlike full nodes, they don’t mine new blocks of data.